Lisa Origliasso

-Lisa Marie Huffman (née Origliasso; born 25 December 1984) is an Australian singer-songwriter.
+Lisa Marie Origliasso (born 25 December 1984) is an Australian singer-songwriter.
 Born and raised in Albany Creek, Queensland, Lisa and her identical twin sister, Jessica Origliasso, performed in show business at a young age.
 Origliasso rose to fame in the 2000s when she and her sister formed the pop duo The Veronicas.

 Prior to The Veronicas, the Origliassos had a small career in acting.
 In 2001, she had a recurring role alongside her sister in the children's television series Cybergirl as Sapphire Buxton.
 In 2007, she co-designed a fashion line with her sister, called The Veronicas, aimed at girls aged 7 to 14, for Target.
 Origliasso has been endorsed by Nu:U, Calvin Klein, Keds and Estée Lauder.

 In late 2011, Origliasso started a group called the Dead Cool Dropouts with Tyler Bryant, mostly done using GarageBand on a Macintosh computer.
 They have released an EP of songs, titled "Write You Off", "Green Eyes Make Me Blue", and "Criminal Heart".